Sentara RMH School of Phlebotomy

 Phlebotomists typically work in hospitals, physician offices, diagnostic labs and blood donation centers.

-At the Sentara RMH School of Phlebotomy Technician, the program is broken into two sections.
+At the Sentara RMH School of Phlebotomy, the program is broken into two sections.
 The first ten weeks of the program consists of lectures at the School in Harrisonburg, VA.
 The remaining five weeks will be a clinical rotation at either Sentara RMH Medical Center in Harrisonburg, VA, or Sentara Martha Jefferson Hospital in Charlottesville, VA.
 Additional information may be found in the school's rotation book/practicum course.

 A certificate will be awarded at the completion of the program.
 Graduates will be eligible to take the ASCP Phlebotomy Technician certification exam.